Wellington Relocation Guide

 EVENTS & ENTERTAINMENT:

-As the Winter Equestrian Capital of the World Wellington always has world class equestrian activities and events taking place during season.
+As the Winter Equestrian Capital of the World Wellington always has world-class equestrian activities and events taking place during the season.
 The Village of Wellington has over 57 miles of equestrian trails, so there is plenty of room for our equestrian friends to roam.
-These trails have also been designed for multi-purpose use such as hiking, biking and running.
+These trails have also been designed for multi-purpose use such as hiking, biking, and running.

 SHOPS & RESTAURANTS: